Keyz078/vbox/README.md

-These scripts are for start and stop virtualbox vms, instead opening virtualbox These scripts are still on development, any bugs or error it's will be nice to report to us.
+These scripts are for start and stop virtualbox vms, instead opening virtualbox.

+These scripts are still on development, any bugs or error it's will be nice to report to us.

 How to: